tomcam/appscripting.github.io/dropdown-form-apps-script.md

 A blank sheet appears.

-### Create code to build a mneu when the spreadsheet opens,
+### Create code to build a mneu when the spreadsheet opens

 * Choose **Tools** > **Script editor**
 * Replace the contents of `Code.gs` with the following: